 Casa Particular in Cuba

 A casa particular is the official Bed and Breakfast in Cuba.
 They are often referred to as ‘sleeping in the houses of real Cubans’.
 This is a euphemism.
 Most owners of the Casas are social upper-class, party members and relatively rich.
-The real Cuban cleans and cooks at your Casa Particular for 1 CUC a day.
+The real Cuban cleans and cooks at your Casa Particular for 2 or 3 CUC a day.

 Things change quickly in Cuba… there is a newer post about how to book a Casa Particular here

 The word “casa particular” means ‘private or lonely house’… that’s why most of them are in buildings and crowded areas… :-).
-Bring ear plugs
+Bring ear plugs, Cuba has a wall of back ground noice.

 The real Cuban houses

 If you want to know how real Cubans live, get yourself invited to a meal at the home of the cleaning lady at your casa.
 Be discreet; Casa owners do not like their personnel to mingle with tourists.
 So that you know, the owner of your Casa Particular is NOT a typical Cuban.

 Still the Casas are by far the best way to get to know the country.
 I would prefer a Casa Particular above a hotel anytime.
 Better service, better food, better beds (most of the time), friendlier people and more freedom.

 You can recognise an official Casa by this sign.

 It has to be blue.
 The red signs indicate that’s a Casa Particular for Cubans only, mostly rented by the hour.